Box turtle

 Box turtle is the common name for several species of turtle.
 It may refer to those of the genus Cuora or Pyxidea, which are the Asian box turtles, or more commonly to species of the genus Terrapene, the North American box turtles.
 They are largely characterized by having a shell shaped like a dome, which is hinged at the bottom, allowing the animal to close its shell tightly to escape predators.
 Furthermore, the two genera are very different in habitat, behavior and appearance, and are not even classified in the same family.
 Even though box turtles became very popular pets, their needs in captivity are complex and the capture of turtles can have serious detrimental effects on the wild population.

 The box turtle commonly lives over twenty years, with verified cases of lifespans exceeding 40 to 50 years.
 There have been unverified cases of box turtles living for a hundred years and more.

 Diet

 Box turtles are omnivorous.
-Their eagle eyes and keen sense of smell help them find foods such as snails, insects, berries, fungi, slugs, worms, flowers, fish, frogs, salamanders, various rodents, snakes, birds, and eggs.
+Their eagle eyes and keen sense of smell help them find foods such as snails, insects, berries, fungi, slugs, worms, flowers, fish, frogs, salamanders, various rodents, snakes, birds, eggs, among other things.
 During their first five to six years of life they are primarily carnivorous.
 Adults tend to be mostly herbivores, but do not feed on leafy greens.
-Box turtles are known to feed on animals found dead on roadways victims of being struck by a car or other rolling vehicle.
+Box turtles are known to feed on animals found dead on roadways, victims of being struck by a car or other rolling vehicle.
 Hatchlings and young turtles need more protein and prefer a carnivorous diet, to which, as they grow, they incorporate more and more plants.